Sharing and hosting policy FAQ

 GALLAGHER, J; BAUER, K; DOLLAR, D: Evidence-based Librarianship: Utilizing Data from All Available Sources to Make Judicious Print Cancellation Decisions.
 Library Collections, Acquisitions, and Technical Services.
 29, 2, 169-179, 2005.

-The Creative Commons license allows users to reuse your manuscript for non-commercial purposes.
-Full details about this license can be found from the Creative Commons website.
+This Creative Commons license allows users to reuse your accepted manuscript for certain non-commercial purposes.
 In general, the license permits users to read, print and download the manuscript but also have this redistributed or displayed, for example in a repository.
-Users can also text and data mine your article and also translate it and reuse portions or extracts in other works.
-However, reuse is only for non-commercial purposes and as such posting on commercial websites, or selling the manuscript would not be allowed.
+Users can also download your article for text and data mining purposes, translate it and reuse unaltered portions or extracts in other works.
+Users must give appropriate credit, provide a link to the CC BY-NC-ND license and indicate if any changes were made, but may not do so in a way that suggests you or the publisher have endorsed the user or their use of your work.

 No, Elsevier does not view publication as an academic thesis as prior publication.
 Please note that Cell Press, The Lancet, and some society-owned titles have different policies on prior publication.
 For further information on Elsevier’s prior publication policy please see: Policies and Ethics for Journal Authors (Multiple, redundant or concurrent publication).